wrseward/vue-unit/README.md

 ### <a name="simulate"></a>`simulate(element, event)`

 The `simulate()` function will trigger an HTML event on given DOM element.
-It can accept an DOM node or jQuery object.
+It can accept an DOM element or jQuery object.

 For example, triggering a click event on a button would look like so:

 ```js
 const button1 = $('button')
 simulate(button1, 'click')